 BSED / BS candidates seeking admission to teacher education should complete an application by the end of the semester the applicant is enrolled in EDCI 201: Teacher Leadership in a Diverse Society ( BK 250: Introduction to Birth-Kindergarten for BK majors).
 Applications should be submitted only after ALL admission criteria have been met.

-MAT and alternative licensure candidates seeking admission to teacher education click here.
+Teacher Education Application for MAT and alternative licensure candidates seeking admission to teacher education

 Students who plan to receive a degree or certification in education and a license through WCU must apply for and be officially admitted to a teacher education program.
 Acceptance and registration in a department does not guarantee admission to the Teacher Education program.